hishamfangs/DashboardJS/README.md

         recordSettings:{
           fields: {
             Date: {
-              name: "Date of Birth"
+              name: "Date of Birth",
-            },
+              width: "100px",		// Width of the field in List View
+              dataType: "Date"		// This treats the field like a date, and formats the date graphically },
             Status: {
               name: "Marital Status",
-              position: "right"   // Alignment Position in the Card View },
+              position: "right"		// Alignment Position in the Card View (text-align) },
             Name: {
               name: "Name"
             },
             Gender: {
               name: "Gender",
-              position: "right"   // Alignment Position in the Card View }
+              position: "right",	// Alignment Position in the Card View (text-align)
+              icon: "fas fa-venus-mars"	// class name for the icon.
+If you include fontawesome, you can use the classname for your icon here, or you can create your own custom icon classes in CSS
+            }
           },
           actions: {